phil294/AHK_X11/README.md

 ## Development

 These are the steps required to build this project locally.
-Most of it is all WIP and temporary and only necessary so the different dependencies get along fine (x11 and gobject bindings).
-As a bonus, the `build_namespace` invocations cache the GIR (`require_gobject` calls) and thus reduce the overall compile time from ~6 to ~3 seconds.
+Please open an issue if anything doesn't work.

+1. Install development versions of prerequisites.
+    1. Ubuntu 20.04 and up:
+        1. Dependencies
+            ```
+            sudo apt-get install libxinerama-dev libxkbcommon-dev libxtst-dev libgtk-3-dev libxi-dev libx11-dev
+            ```
         1. [Install](https://crystal-lang.org/install/) Crystal and Shards (Shards is typically included in Crystal installation)
+    1. Arch Linux:
+        ```
+        sudo pacman -S crystal shards gcc libxkbcommon libxinerama libxtst gtk3 gc
+        ```
 1. `git clone https://github.com/phil294/AHK_X11`
 1. `cd AHK_X11`
-1. Run these commands one by one (I haven't double checked them, so it's best to go through them manually)
+1. Run these commands one by one (I haven't double checked them, so it's best to go through them manually).
+Most of it is all WIP and temporary and only necessary so the different dependencies get along fine (x11 and gobject bindings).
+As a bonus, the `build_namespace` invocations cache the GIR (`require_gobject` calls) and thus reduce the overall compile time from ~6 to ~3 seconds.
     ```bash
     shards install
     # populate cache